Skip to content

 ENDCLASS.

-CLASS zcl_my_handler_cloud IMPLEMENTATION.
+CLASS zcl_my_abap2UI5_http_handler IMPLEMENTATION.

 METHOD if_http_service_extension~handle_request.

-z2ui5_cl_http_handler=>factory( req = request res = response )->main( ).
+z2ui5_cl_http_handler=>run( req = request res = response ).

 ENDMETHOD.